Higher-speed rail: Laos

-This is the list of the current higher-speed rail services from the East Coast to the West Coast:

 Earlier attempts

 Canada

 There have been several different attempts at higher speed rail in the Quebec City–Windsor Corridor, and several high speed rail attempts as well.

 Ireland

-In 2010, there was a report commissioned by the Chartered Institute of Logistics and Transport as a mid-term review of Transport 21, an Irish infrastructure plan announced in 2005.
-The report recommended, among other things, a development of national rail to provide higher-speed rail services.
-However, there have been no progress toward the recommendation.
+In 2010, a report was commissioned by the Chartered Institute of Logistics and Transport as a mid-term review of Transport 21, an Irish infrastructure plan announced in 2005.
+The report recommended, among other things, the development of national rail to provide higher-speed rail services.
+However, there has been no progress towards implementing the recommendation.

 United States

 There have been long-range visions to establish high/higher-speed rail networks in different regions of the United States but without adequate funding.
 During the American Recovery and Reinvestment Act of 2009, there was a surge of interest to apply for grants from the federal government to start those projects.
 However, many proposals have been put on hold or cancelled after failing to secure funding or support from the public or key local politicians.